ava-cr/FBUInstagram/README.md

   - [X] Tapping on a post's username or profile photo goes to that user's profile page
 - [X] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse
 - [X] User can comment on a post and see all comments for each post in the post details screen.
-- [ ] User can like a post and see number of likes for each post in the post details screen.
+- [X] User can like a post and see number of likes for each post in the post details screen.
 - [ ] Style the login page to look like the real Instagram login page.
-- [ ] Style the feed to look like the real Instagram feed.
+- [X] Style the feed to look like the real Instagram feed.
 - [ ] Implement a custom camera view.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Ability to unlike a post!
+- [X] I made the keyboard push the view up when you are writing a comment and dismiss automatically/slide the view down when you post it.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. I would love to discuss further customizing the UI because I wanted to make my app look as much like Instagram as possible but wasn't sure how they made their nav bar look the way it does etc.
+2. I would also like to talk more about animations and how to implement them!

 ## Video Walkthrough